awsdocs/amazon-ec2-user-guide/doc_source/ami-tools-commands.md

 `--ec2cert` *path*
 The path to the Amazon EC2 X\.509 public key certificate used to encrypt the image manifest\.
-The `us-gov-west-1` and `cn-north-1` regions use a non\-default public key certificate and the path to that certificate must be specified with this option\.
+The `us-gov-west-1` and `cn-north-1` Regions use a non\-default public key certificate and the path to that certificate must be specified with this option\.
 The path to the certificate varies based on the installation method of the AMI tools\.
 For Amazon Linux, the certificates are located at `/opt/aws/amitools/ec2/etc/ec2/amitools/`\.
 If you installed the AMI tools from the ZIP file in [Setting Up the AMI Tools](set-up-ami-tools.md), the certificates are located at `$EC2_AMITOOL_HOME/etc/ec2/amitools/`\.
-Required: Only for the `us-gov-west-1` and `cn-north-1` regions\.
+Required: Only for the `us-gov-west-1` and `cn-north-1` Regions\.

 `--kernel` *kernel\_id*
 The ID of the kernel to select\.